 Once your code does what you want it to do (e.g. generate DataSource active discovery records or key/value pairs; EventSource JSON; ConfigSource configs; or some other meaningful output), you can copy it into the appropriate LogicModule.

-If running a Collector version below EA28.300, you’ll need to hard-code any variables based on device properties.
+If running a Collector version that is numbered lower than 28.300, you’ll need to hard-code any variables based on device properties.
 For example, if you intend for a script to dynamically get the hostname against which it should run, you’d use:

 hostname = hostProps.get("system.hostname");